Opus10/django-migration-docs/docs/tutorial.rst

     **type** {{ migration.type }}
   {% endfor %}

-The ``migrations`` variable is a `Migrations` object, which allows filtering and grouping on `Migration` attributes.
+The ``migrations`` variable is a `migration_docs.Migrations` object, which allows filtering and grouping on `migration_docs.Migration` attributes.
 For example, to group each migration by ``type`` and show sections for each type, use the following template:

 .. code-block:: jinja